Why is it called the Wilton Library Association? Why not Wilton Public Library?

 Does the Wilton Library have computers for public use?

 We have Internet workstations in the Adult area, the Teen Library, and the Children's Library.
 These computers also have Microsoft Office 2007: Word, Excel, PowerPoint and Access.

 What other equipment does the Wilton Library have available for the public?

 The Library has a fax machine, two photocopiers, a color printer, a scanner, and a standing desk for public use within the library.
 We loan Kindles that are pre-loaded with eBooks, iPods that are pre-loaded with eAudiobooks, kill-a-watt device, an iPad, and a telescope.
 For our vision-impaired patrons, we have an Optelec desk reader in the adult reference area, a portable Optelec video reader for use in the library and one to check out, as well as a large iPad pro pre-loaded with large-type newspapers.

 Does the Wilton Library have programs for children?

 Among the programs available are storytimes for children ages 1 through 6 (through age 8 in summer), arts and crafts programs, special concerts, and a summer reading program.
 For information about currently scheduled programs, please contact the Children's Services department at 203-762-6336.

 Are there any book discussion groups at the Wilton Library?

 The Wilton Library sponsors a monthly lunchtime group, Wilton Library Readers, with professional leader Susan Boyar.
 They meet the second Wednesday of every month from September through May (no meeting in December).
 A list of titles and a full schedule can be found on the group's page.
 All are welcome; meetings are informal; bring your lunch.
 In addition, the Library hosts special programs.
 Please watch the newspapers, the bulletin boards in the Library, and our website for announcements.
-All Library programs are posted on the Wilton Community Calendar and our Events page.
+All Library programs are posted on our Events page.